 Why We Recommend The All Inclusive Plus Package

-In short, the All Inclusive Plus Package offers the best value for money and peace of mind.
+In short, the All-Inclusive Plus Package offers the best value for money and peace of mind.

-It includes buffet breakfast, lunch, and dinner every day, a 24 hour snack menu, all-you-can-drink beverages (excluding premium alcohol), and a 20% discount at the a la carte restaurants.
+It includes buffet breakfast, lunch, and dinner every day, a 24-hour snack menu, all-you-can-drink beverages (excluding premium alcohol), and a 20% discount at the a la carte restaurants.
 For every five nights you stay, you get one lunch or dinner at the Asian Wok Restaurant.

 Aside from food perks, they offer a 20% discount on some spa treatments during your first two days on the island.
-The package also includes activities like one Sunset Cruise, Group Snorkelling Lesson, and Tennis Lesson, as well as access to the kayaks and fitness centre.
+The package also includes activities like one Sunset Cruise, Group Snorkelling Lesson, and Tennis Lesson, as well as access to the kayaks and fitness center.

-Plus, you’ll have a fully stocked mini bar in your room and most importantly, all the bottled water you’ll ever need.
-The Maldives is known for its excruciatingly expensive water, going all inclusive means that you don’t have to worry about how quickly your bill is adding up.
+Plus, you’ll have a fully stocked mini-bar in your room and most importantly, all the bottled water you’ll ever need.
+The Maldives is known for its excruciatingly expensive water, going all-inclusive means that you don’t have to worry about how quickly your bill is adding up.

 Booking Directly vs Package Holiday

 Almost every trip we plan is booked independently without the use of a ‘package holiday.’
 Flights and accommodation normally work out a little cheaper and provide greater flexibility when looking for the best options for your budget and timeframes.